Toasterbirb/statusbar/README.md

 ### Available modules

 #### text
-The *text* module simply prints out static text that never changes.
+Print out static text that never changes.

 | Variable | Optional | Function |
 |----------|----------|----------|
 | text     | No       | Text to display |

 #### shell
-The *shell* module executes the given shell command and displays the output.
+Execute a shell command and display the output.
 The command output should all fit into a singular line.

 | Variable | Optional | Function |
 |----------|----------|----------|